Welburn on Hodge Beck

+From 1974 to 2023, it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

+The name Welburn derives from the Old English wellaburna meaning 'spring by a stream'.

 Welburn Hall

 Built during the 17th century, Welburn Hall was originally a lath and plaster structure, becoming the home of the Strangeway family.
 A following owner, Sir John Gibson, High Sheriff of Yorkshire (1630–31), built a substantial stone addition to the original building.
 The Hall again passed to new owners by way of Elizabeth, daughter and heiress of Thomas Robinson Esquire of Welburn who married Rev. Digby Cayley.
 Their three daughters and co-heiresses married into the families of Rev. Francis Wrangham, Archdeacon of Cleveland, Thomas Smith, M.D., and Rev. Arthur Cayley, rector of Normanby, who were in possession in 1824.
 Mrs. Wrangham held the manor in 1857 followed by William Ernest Duncombe, the Earl of Feversham, in 1872.
 During the 19th century, Welburn Hall, originally a fine specimen of Elizabethan architecture, was in a state of decay having remained unoccupied from about 1850 to 1880 when Joseph Heads, a brick and tile maker, became the occupant.
-“In 1890, the derelict hall was sold, the west wing was demolished and the present house and stables were built.”
+"In 1890, the derelict hall was sold, the west wing was demolished and the present house and stables were built."
 The 1901 census is more precise than earlier records.
 Notably, Welburn Hall was occupied by colliery owner, John Shaw JP, his wife, Mary, his son, James Edward Shaw, Adela, wife of James and John's three grandchildren, Beatrice, Geoffrey and John Edward Durrant Shaw.
 Eleven household servants are also recorded.
 The Hall's new coach house was occupied by the coachman, William Scholey, and his wife, Elizabeth.
-The “Hall Farm” was operated by Frederick Parker and his two employees.
-“In 1931, the house was badly damaged by a fire and was subsequently rebuilt in a less ostentatious style”.
-The above-mentioned, Major John Edward Durrant Shaw (1894–1952), son of James Edward Shaw (1869-c.1962), became High Sheriff of Yorkshire from 1939 to 1940.
-During the First World War Welburn Hall was a convalescent hospital for injured soldiers and in the Second World War it housed children who were evacuated from the Adela Shaw hospital in Kirkbymoorside.
+The "Hall Farm" was operated by Frederick Parker and his two employees.
+"In 1931, the house was badly damaged by a fire and was subsequently rebuilt in a less ostentatious style".
+During the First World War, Welburn Hall was a convalescent hospital for injured soldiers and in the Second World War it housed children who were evacuated from the Adela Shaw hospital in Kirkbymoorside.
 It was opened as a school on 26 January 1951, by North Riding County Council.
 Dr Howard Crockatt, who was a surgeon at the Adela Shaw Hospital in Kirkbymoorside, played a key role in instigating the school's beginnings and many children went from the hospital to the school.

 A separate classroom block was later adapted from the existing stables and garages to provide seven classrooms.
 The North Riding council built a school hall in 1970 and a craft/technology room was added by North Yorkshire County Council in 1976.
 Welburn Hall now caters for children and young people aged eight to 19 who have a range of special educational needs.